 Sometimes small details can mean all the difference in a burglary case.
-For example, if you are accused of breaking into a car and the door was unlocked, the crime is not burglary, but instead grand or petty theft -or if you didn’t take anything, it could simply be tampering with a vehicle, a misdemeanor offense punishable by no more than one year in jail.
+For example, if you are accused of breaking into a car and the door was unlocked, the may instead be instead grand or petty theft -or if you didn’t take anything, it could simply be tampering with a vehicle, a misdemeanor offense punishable by no more than one year in jail.

-If you have been accused of burglary, please call top San Diego defense lawyer Peter M. Liss at (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.
+If you have been accused of this serious crime, please call San Diego burglary lawyer Peter M. Liss at (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.

 Creative Commons Image by anniejay